leleliu008/uppm/README.md

 * <https://github.com/leleliu008/uppm-formula-repository-openbsd-amd64>
 * <https://github.com/leleliu008/uppm-formula-repository-netbsd-amd64>

-uppm offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `uppm update` command.
+uppm official formula repository would be automatically fetched to local cache as name `official-core` when you run `uppm update` command.

-**Note:** If you find that a package is not in uppm offical formula repository yet, PR is welcomed.
+**Note:** If you find that a package is not in uppm official formula repository yet, PR is welcomed.